-- NO level alterations will occur within the RPA of any tree to be retained. - NO fires lit on site within 20 metres of any tree to be retained. - NO fuels, oils or substances with will be damaging to the tree shall be spilled or poured on site. - NO storage of any materials within the root protection zone.
+- NO fires lit on site within 20 metres of any tree to be retained. - NO fuels, oils or substances with will be damaging to the tree shall be spilled or poured on site. - NO storage of any materials within the root protection zone.